yahalloe/makefile/README.md

-# makefile
+# Makefile
-general makefile for c
+general makefile for c.

+Upload it here so that I wouldn't lose it, unlike her...